 Professor of (Department), Research Scholar Track: A faculty member who has established an independent or collaborative productive research program supported primarily by sustained, significant, external, peer-reviewed grants.
 For faculty in disciplines where collaborative, team-based research is the standard, the contribution should be substantive and distinct.
 A continuous record of highly regarded research publications since the last appointment or promotion is required.
 The individual must have an international reputation in their area of research.
 A record of excellence in teaching, advising and/or mentoring is expected.
 Excellent clinical skills will be given positive consideration.
-Service contributions to the University, its affiliates or the profession will be given positive and may be renewed, depending on the needs of the department.
+Service contributions to the University, its affiliates or the profession will be given positive consideration where a substantial role can be documented.
+Appointment at this rank is for a term of up to five years and may be renewed, depending on the needs of the department.